 How does this relate to Moses?
 That depends.

-If Moses led Israel out of Egypt when he was 80 years old (Acts 7:23,30) and if the Exodus occurred in 1290 B.C. as many assert, then Moses would have been twenty years old when Amenhotep IV ascended the Egyptian throne promoting monotheism.
-Accordingly, Moses would have spent a slightly more than a decade under this pharoah’s monotheistic influence before later fleeing to Midian.
+If Moses led Israel out of Egypt when he was 80 years old (Acts 7:23,30) and if the Exodus occurred in 1290 B.C. as many assert, then Moses would have been twenty-six years old when Amenhotep IV began promoting monotheism.
+Accordingly, Moses would have experienced this pharoah’s monotheistic influence before later fleeing to Midian at the age of 40.

 As with a house of cards, remove a key pillar and the whole structure collapses.
 In this case, that critical support involves when the Exodus occurred.
 Archaeologist Kathleen Kenyon dated Jericho’s destruction around 1250 B.C. thus placing Israel’s Exodus forty years earlier in 1290 B.C.

-Why did Kathleen Kenyon reject a biblical chronology of 1446 B.C. for the Exodus?(1) Foremost, she did not find any evidence within Jericho’s destruction strata of the fashionable and distinctive imported Cypriot bichrome pottery from the 1400’s.
-If the Exodus transpired in 1446 B.C. and Israel attacked Jericho after forty years of wandering in the wilderness, its destruction in 1406 B.C. should have buried this stylish pottery.
+Why did Kathleen Kenyon reject a biblical chronology of about 1440 B.C. for the Exodus?(1) Foremost, she did not find any evidence within Jericho’s destruction strata of the fashionable and distinctive imported Cypriot bichrome pottery from the 1400’s.
+If the Exodus transpired around 1440 B.C. and Israel attacked Jericho after forty years of wandering in the wilderness, its destruction in 1400 B.C. should have buried this stylish pottery.
 Her dating of Jericho’s devastation to some 150 years later has become conventional wisdom.

 However, since the time of her archaeological work, dramatic new evidence has surfaced.
 Archaeologist Bryant Wood identified Cypriot bichrome ware from the destruction strata of Jericho!
 He explains that Kathleen Kenyon did not find this pottery because she excavated an area associated with the lower classes.
 This expensive imported pottery belonged to the more affluent members of society.

-If the Exodus actually occurred in 1446 B.C. and additional archaeological evidence is supportative(2), the story of Moses and Pharaoh Akhenaten becomes reversed.
-In 1446 B.C. the one God of the Israelites released plagues against Egypt judging all of its gods as worthless (Exodus 12:12).
+If the Exodus actually occurred around 1440 B.C. and if additional archaeological evidence were to support this earlier date(2), the story of Moses and Pharaoh Akhenaten becomes reversed.
+In approximately 1440 B.C. the one God of the Israelites released plagues against Egypt judging all of its gods as worthless (Exodus 12:12).
 Then as the Israelites fled from Egypt, in an unprecedented display of power, Yahweh split open the Yam Suph (Exodus 14:21-22; 15:3-4).
-This Yam Suph does not appear to be some swampy reed sea.
-Rather, God impressed the nations by dividing the Yam Suph (Joshua 2:10) , a mighty body of water such as the Sea of Aqaba (1 Kings 9:26).
+God impressed the nations by dividing the Yam Suph (Joshua 2:10), a body of water such as the Sea of Aqaba (1 Kings 9:26).

 Should we be surprised that a little more than fifty years after Jericho’s fall and within a hundred years of Egypt’s devastation that a Pharaoh would embark upon promoting his version of monotheism?
 The better question might be “who may have influenced whom?”